ShellOnYou/SOY_Monolith/README.md

 ## Configuring the app

 ### Setting up the app
-- Go with the `cd` to the `soy-monolith-db` folder.

-- If the DB is compressed (`.tgz` file), uncompress it by typing: `tar xzf v4-soy-db.tgz`.
+- If the database is compressed (`.tgz` file at the root folder of this archive), uncompress it by typing: `tar xzf v4-soy-db.tgz`.
 This should create a `v4-soy-db` folder.
-Check by `ls -l` that the permissions are `7xx` on this folder (i.e. the user has all permissions).
+To avoid pemission problems you should go `chmod -R 777 v4-soy-db` then check with `ls -l` that the permissions are `7xx` on this folder.

-- Type `cd ..` to return to the root folder of this repo

 - Modify the `variables.env` file according to your environment requirements.